TatendaTorerwa/alx-low_level_programming/0x00-hello_world/README.md

 Script that compiles a C file and creates an executable named cisfun.
 C program that prints exactly "Programming is like building a multilingual puzzle, C program that prints.
+C program that prints the size of various types on the computer it is compiled and run on.